-PRIMARY CARE PROVIDER (PCP) and BEHAVIORAL HEALTH PROVIDER After Hours Access

-ACCESS MEASURE TIME-ELAPSED STANDARD Telephone access after hours The phone message or live person must instruct members to dial 911 or go to the nearest emergency room.
-The phone message must provide instructions on how to get care.
+PRIMARY CARE PROVIDER (PCP) After Hours Access ACCESS MEASURE TIME-ELAPSED STANDARD Telephone access after hours Telephone access must be available 24 hours a day/7 days a week.
+The phone message or live person must provide emergency instructions, such as calling 911 or going to the nearest emergency room or urgent care.
+The phone message or live attendant must provide instructions on how to contact or reach a physician for urgent care.
 Triage or return call must be within 30 minutes of the call.

-Preventive Care Appointment Standards ACCESS MEASURE TIME-ELAPSED STANDARD First Prenatal Visit Within 14 calendar days of request Newborn Visits after discharge from the Hospital Within 48 hours for infants discharged in less than 48 hours of life after delivery Within 30 days from the date of birth if the infant was discharged more than 48 hours of life after delivery Child physical exam and wellness checks with PCP Within 14 calendar days of request or in alignment with American Academy of Pediatrics Bright Futures Guidelines.
+PRIMARY CARE PROVIDER (PCP) Preventive Care Appointment Standards ACCESS MEASURE TIME-ELAPSED STANDARD First Prenatal Visit Within 14 calendar days of request Newborn Visits after discharge from the Hospital Within 48 hours for infants discharged in less than 48 hours of life after delivery Within 30 days from the date of birth if the infant was discharged more than 48 hours of life after delivery Child physical exam and wellness checks with PCP Within 14 calendar days of request or in alignment with American Academy of Pediatrics Bright Futures Guidelines.
 Initial Health Assessment (Member's aged 18 months and older) Completed within 120 calendar days of Enrollment